Electric Cars

 Toyota electric car and vanThe unnamed electric vehicles are designed for urban use onlyToyota

 The van is built on the same chassis and is expected to offer a similar range.
-We think that vehicle makes a great deal of sense, and can see such a van being used for inner-city Amazon or Uber Eats deliveries — and it will surely become a reality before drone deliveries go mainstream.
+We think that vehicle makes a great deal of sense, and we can see such a van being used for inner-city Amazon or Uber Eats deliveries — and it will indeed become a reality before drone deliveries go mainstream.

 Mitsubishi MI-TECH